 In his take he suggested writing about a secret or something about which you feel shame.
 He called it exorcising the shame.
-These journals will be private, for my amusement ant catharsis alone.
-This way I will be able to be brutally honest and truthful wiht myself.
+These journals will be private, for my amusement and catharsis alone.
+This way I will be able to be brutally honest and truthful with myself.
 Overall, I think it will be a good exercise for me.

 There are many chapters in my life that I have not opened up to anyone about, sometimes even myself.
-I’ve locked these stories away in a vault or I’ve buried them in unmarked graves in my cemetery of shame.
-I keep then hidden away hoping they will never be accessed.
+Many of these stories are locked away in a vault in my mind while others are buried in unmarked graves in my cemetery of shame.
+I keep them hidden away hoping they will never be accessed.
 But nothing secret can remain hidden forever.
 Everything eventually comes into the light.

 Why am I suppressing my secret stories, my own truth?
 They may be unpleasant, embarrassing, malicious, or self-serving but they are part of my history, the threads of the fabric of my life that have led me to the present moment.
 Even if I spend the rest of my life telling people that “I don’t want to talk about it” or “That is not open to discussion” or “I can neither confirm nor deny”, at least I will have been honest with myself, delved into the truth behind the events, and accepted them for what they are.